April 5-12 is recognized as International Dark Sky Week.

-It is becoming increasingly clear that well-designed nighttime lighting needs to take into account the ecology, human safety, security & wellbeing and sky glow aspects.
-This is a tall order, but one that can be met with the right approach that includes a combination of advocacy, informed lighting-at-night ([email protected]) design decisions, technology and personal responsibility.
+Experts agree that well-designed nighttime lighting needs to take into account the ecology, human safety, security & wellbeing and sky glow aspects.
+While this is a tall order, it can be met with the right approach that includes a combination of advocacy, informed lighting-at-night (L@N) design decisions, technology and personal responsibility.

 A good lighting specifier knows when not to specify lighting as well as how to specify quality lighting when it is needed.